Kirthana-S/Analytics-Advisor-Incident-Intelligence/src/v3_capability_mapping/README.md

 The purpose was to move beyond individual issue or team-level analysis and provide a broader operational view for capability leaders.

+V3 mapped individual operational working groups into broader capabilities.
+Capability could then be used as an additional classification and analytics dimension, allowing leaders to analyze multiple teams within their scope.

 ## Why Capability Mapping Was Needed

 V1 and V2 classified incidents into increasingly detailed categories.